Automorphism groupoids in noncommutative projective geometry: Introduction

-One classical notion of a geometry is that of a space equipped with an action of a set of invertible, structure-preserving transformations.
-This ``space" can be a set, vector space, manifold, algebraic variety etc. and the set of transformations forms a group of symmetries of it.

-In categorical language, a group is a category with one object and all of whose morphisms are invertible.
-An example relevant to our project is given by taking a $\bZ$-graded commutative $k$-algebra $A$ as the object and elements of the group of degree $0$ automorphisms $\Aut_{\mathrm{gr}}(A)$ as the morphisms.

-However, in addressing the question of recovering automorphisms from the commutative setting and of introducing a paradigm for studying automorphisms in noncommutative projective geometry it is natural, and necessary, to work with groupoids - that is, categories with more than one object but with all morphisms invertible.
+This suggests that the notion of automorphism might be too strong, and that looking at other ways in which noncommutative spaces can be regarded as the same might ``recover'' some of the lost symmetries.
+To do this we will follow the philosophy of noncommutative geometry and focus on (graded) module categories as noncommutative spaces.

-Noncommutative algebras ``close enough" to a given commutative algebra are of course not isomorphic.
-However, certain module categories associated to these algebras will be equivalent and even isomorphic - induced by twists of these algebras, explained below - and we wish to remember \emph{how} these categories are equivalent.
-The morphisms between objects in a groupoid precisely retain this information.
-We want to say that certain objects are the same without identifying them.
-In Baez's phrasing, ``groupoids are like sets with symmetries'' (\cite{Baez}).
-This point of view has also been expounded by Brown \cite{Brown} and Weinstein \cite{Weinstein} among others.
+As we will see, noncommutative algebras sharing homological properties with a given commutative algebra have the property that module categories associated to them will be equivalent and even isomorphic - induced by so-called twists of these algebras.
+We wish to remember \emph{how} these categories are equivalent and so we encode this data in a groupoid, rather than a group.

-As such, we take a collection of noncommutative spaces that model our chosen classical space and, instead of allowing all possible morphisms between them, concentrate on just the isomorphisms between them.
+We will take a collection of noncommutative spaces that model our chosen classical space and, instead of allowing all possible morphisms between them, concentrate on just the isomorphisms between them.
+Such a groupoid typically has many connected components.
+This will be the basis for the construction we describe, which we approach through noncommutative projective geometry.

-That is, we do something like \begin{itemize} \item consider all spaces and all morphisms between them: a category of noncommutative schemes over $k$, \item throw away all objects not sufficiently like our chosen one and \item throw away any non-invertible morphisms. \end{itemize}

-This groupoid typically has many connected components.
-This will be the basis for the construction we describe.
-However, before that, we need to clarify what we will mean by a noncommutative space.
-We will adopt the approach of noncommutative projective geometry, the outline of which we will give below in Section~\ref{s:preliminaries} for the reader unfamiliar with this area.